 Is it worth getting an integrated system?
 For most hiking and backpacking trips, we prefer the traditional separate filter or purifier.
 You’ll get a higher output and capacity from those systems as well as more flexibility to fill up multiple bottles.
 For travel, however, a built-in system can make a lot of sense.
 Being able to quickly treat or filter your water just about anywhere is a beautiful thing while on the go.
 And always having the purifier with you means you don’t have to worry about tracking down bottled water in remote areas.
 To see a full breakdown of options, see our article on the best backpacking water filters and purifiers.

 A common alternative for hiking and backpacking is a water reservoir.
 These consist of a main bladder or reservoir that holds the water and a drink tube with a bite valve at the end of it.
-With the tube placed along your backpack shoulder straps, you always have quick access to hydration.
-This means you’re more inclined to drink water—always a good thing on the trail.
+With the tube placed along your backpack shoulder straps, you always have quick access to hydration, which means you’re more inclined to drink water—always a good thing on the trail.
 Weight and capacity are two additional reasons to go with a water reservoir.
 We’ve had great luck using both the CamelBak Crux and the Platypus Big Zip for anything from mountain biking to backpacking.
 Finally, most hydration sleeves are in the center of the pack, which also helps with weight distribution—water bottles on either side pocket can shift weight as you drink from one or the other.

 Generally, backpacks are built to accommodate both bottles and reservoirs, with side pockets for storing a bottle and sleeves built into the interior of the pack to slide in a bladder.
 However, we never rely on reservoirs as our sole water carrier, and particularly when heading out to more remote places.
 Why’s that?
 The connection between the reservoir and tube is a source of occasional failure, which can cause leakage inside a pack.
 This is something we experienced on a trip in Utah, and we unfortunately didn’t identify the leak very quickly, resulting in some wet clothing and gear.
 Another downside for hydration systems is their storage sleeve is most often deep inside the main compartment of your pack, while a bottle can quickly be grabbed and filled up.
 In the end, we always recommend bringing along a water bottle or two as a backup.

 Back to Our Top Water Bottle Picks Back to Our Water Bottle Comparison Table